ChristianBOSSE361/Artificial_Intelligence/README.md

 Let's see it in details.

 ---
+## 📊 Machine Learning
-For 📊 Machine Learning projects, we have:
+For Machine Learning projects, we have:
   - **Iris Classification**: Classify iris flowers based on petal and sepal measurements.
   - **House Price Detection**: Predict real-estate prices using regression models.
   - **Spam Detection**: Classify emails/messages as spam or not spam.